 Witnesses to marriages are often friends, however, they can sometimes also be relatives.
 The witnesses to the marriages of Peter Goehle were:

 Witnesses to baptisms are frequently family members.
-Unfortunately, I have not yet found the baptismal records of Peter's children.
+I have found 3 baptismal records for the children of Peter Goehel:

 There is, of course, the possibility that Peter had sisters, cousins, or neighbors who immigrated and I simple have no way of knowing who they were if the surnames were not Goehle or did not show up in one of the records listed above.